 Training and Certifications

-All members must complete two National Incident Management Systems classes before you are voted in as a member.
-The two classes required are IS-100.a (ICS 100) Introduction to Incident Command System and IS-700.a National Incident Management System (NIMS), An Introduction
+All members must complete two National Incident Management Systems classes before being voted in as a member.
+The two classes required are IS-100.a (ICS 100) Introduction to Incident Command System and IS-700.a National Incident Management System (NIMS), An Introduction.

 First Aid/CPR/AED (Minimum Certification)

-Within 3 months of being voted into membership, if you aren’t certified, you will be required to attend a First Aid class that includes CPR/AED training and is offered by an accredited organization.
+This minimum certification is required before being voted in as a member.
 Basic First Aid/CPR/AED certification is good for 2 years, at which time you will be required to take the class again.
 All certifications for members must be current.

 Helicopter Lift Ticket

-In order to ride in either Flight for Life or In-Reach helicopter for SAR purposes, you are required to attend a training class for each organization.
+In order to ride in either Flight for Life, REACH helicopter for SAR purposes, you are required to attend a training class for each organization.
 Upon completion of the class you will be issued a Lift Ticket (for each organization) which must be presented to staff before you will be allowed to board the helicopter.
 Certification must be renewed annually.
 Boarding a helicopter is optional but the training is essential for working safely around a helicopter.

 CCSAR-S maintains a supply of equipment for use in rescue situations; however you are responsible for supplying all of your own personal equipment.
 A list detailing the equipment you will be required to have on missions will be provided.
-This equipment should include everything you will need to keep yourself safe in the backcountry for 2 full days and an overnight.
+This equipment should include everything you will need to keep yourself safe in the backcountry for 2 full days, including overnight.

 Typical mission procedures

 Upon receiving a 911 call, the Chaffee County Sheriff will make the decision to call out Search and Rescue.
-You will receive a page giving the basic details of the situation.
-All members available to respond to the call will report as quickly as possible to the SAR bay where they will be briefed with more information about the call.
+Members will receive a text page giving the basic details of the situation.
+Members report to the SAR bay where they will be briefed with more information about the mission.
 It is important to arrive at the bay with all of the necessary personal equipment that you will need for the mission, including food and water, as missions typically last many hours.
-Members present along with Incident Command will assess the situation and plan the mission necessary to find or rescue the lost or injured party.
-We will load SAR vehicles with the necessary communications and safety equipment and proceed to the trailhead or search location to begin the rescue.
+Incident Command team will assess the situation and plan the mission necessary to find or rescue the lost or injured party.